 Sub-Post Offices may appear in two places, either in the entries of the nearest Post Town (search as for places) or at the end of the relevant letters section.
-For example, to search for 'Armthorpe' go to the beginning of the section for 'A' then work forward through the vowel subsections to 'o'.
+For example, to search for 'Armthorpe' go to the beginning of the section for 'A' then work forward through the vowel subsections to 'O'.
 Entries then appear by year in the order that they were made.

-In some periods the vowel sub-sections are not used and you will need to search through all the smaller places or subjects with the same initial.
+In some periods, the vowel subsections were not used and you will need to search through all the smaller places or subjects with the same initial.

-Entries for after 1920 can be traced to minute books in POST 38.
-Please go to section

-3.4 on page 47.
+Entries after 1920 can be traced to minute books in POST 38.
+Please go to section 3.4 on page 55.

-Section 3.2: 1842-1937 Scotland Minute Volumes
+Section 3.2 1842 - 1937 Scotland Minute Volumes

-Please follow the instructions above on pages 39-43, but use the table below to find the indexes for places in Scotland.
+Please follow the instructions above on pages 45-50, but use the table below to find the indexes for places in Scotland.
 The minutes will be found in POST 37 for Scotland.